zacharylang/ee-wiki-bootstrap/README.md

 If you’re interested in making this better please feel free to [fork](http://help.github.com/fork-a-repo/) the code on [GitHub](https://github.com/digitaladditive/ee-wiki-bootstrap) and send [pull requests](http://help.github.com/send-pull-requests/).
 Also, we’d love to track any potential issues through the repository’s [Issues tracker](https://github.com/digitaladditive/ee-wiki-bootstrap/issues).

 ## Support
-We are happy to answer questions as needed and able, but there is no official support for using this config setup.
-Use it at your own risk with the understanding that our responses to any inquires will fall behind any commitments we may have at the time.
+We are happy to answer questions as needed and able, but there is no official support for using this wiki theme.
+Use it at your own risk with the understanding that our responses to any inquiries will fall behind any commitments we may have at the time.

 [development@digitaladditive.com](mailto:development@digitaladditive.com)